Below is a list of frequently asked questions about Skanska by topic or area. If you do not find the question you are looking for, please contact us.

 - Home market specific activities compliant with our Code of Conduct

 We encourage and empower our employees to make a positive contribution to society and the communities where we work and live.
 Through normal management approval systems, these contributions are determined according to local needs.
-Read more at Corporate Community Investment.
+Read more at Community Investment.

 Why do we have a common Diversity & inclusion vision?